camelStyleUser/gamepygame/README.md

-well this is readme
-<br/>this game will be a Survival game
+this game is a Survival game with a twist, I hope everyone will like it.